LoyumM/Diabetes-classification-with-deployment/README.md

 # Diabetes-classification
-Classifying whether someone has diabetes or not
+Classifying whether someone has diabetes using multiple classification models